THE PROBLEM WITH FRETTING

-We very well may be brought to trial in the future because we refuse to participate or permit our children to participate in sexual practices that we understand are an abomination to God.
+We very well may be brought to trial in the future because we refuse to participate or permit our children to participate in sexual practices that we know are abominations to God.
 If we are brought to trial, God will not let us be condemned.
 That is God’s promise to people who practice righteous behavior.

 But those who today are at ease in Zion will suffer terribly in the future in America!

 Wait for the LORD and keep his way.
 He will exalt you to inherit the land; when the wicked are cut off, you will see it.
-(Psalms 37:34)
+(Psalm 37:34)

-We have to wait for the Lord, meanwhile patiently keeping His way of righteousness.
-Sometimes we have to wait a long time before God shows us what it taking place in our life.
-But if we do wait patiently, we will be exalted and inherit that which we desire so intensely.
+We must wait for the Lord, meanwhile patiently keeping His way of righteousness.
+Sometimes we must wait a long time before God shows us what is taking place in our lives.
+But if we do wait patiently, we will be exalted and inherit what we desire so intensely.

 Whether we are on the earth or with the other “witnesses” in the spirit world, we will see the cutting off of the wicked.
 That is the Lord’s promise to us if we walk in His righteous paths.

-Today the wicked and the ruthless are flourishing.
-They trample on the poor as they increase their monetary wealth, supposing they never will have to answer to God for their selfishness.
+Today, the wicked and the ruthless are flourishing.
+They trample on the poor as they increase their monetary wealth, supposing they never will need to answer to God for their selfishness.

-But they shall have to answer to God.
+But they will surely answer to God.
 That is our hope.
 They soon shall pass away.
 When they enter the spirit world, instead of people applauding them for their ability to exalt themselves, they will be met with the demons who will rejoice at the opportunity to torment them.
 Their money and fame will mean nothing in that day, as they stand in their filthy garments before a God whose eyes are fire.

 The wicked shall be gone from the earth some day, and there will be no memory of them or of their works.
 The earth shall be cleansed from the works of Satan and Antichrist when Joel’s army is given the signal to march.

 Consider the blameless, observe the upright; there is a future for the man of peace.
 But all sinners will be destroyed; the future of the wicked will be cut off.
-(Psalms 37:37,38)
+(Psalm 37:37,38)